KryptonMC/Krypton/README.md

 ### Usage

-We have a Jenkins CI server, where the project is built for distribution.
-You can find it at https://ci.kryptonmc.org

-You can download the latest JAR file from here and run it with `java -jar Krypton-VERSION.jar`.
+We use GitHub Actions to build the project, and the results are deployed to our downloads API.
+There will soon be a downloads page to download the project from, but this does not yet exist.

+To download the latest JAR, you can go to https://api.kryptonmc.org/downloads/v1/krypton/latest/download

+Starting the server is as easy as running the JAR, which can be done with `java -jar krypton-VERSION.jar`.
 If you have any questions or issues running the JAR, feel free to ask in our Discord server.

 Or, if you prefer, you can clone the repository with `git clone https://github.com/KryptonMC/Krypton.git` and build from source with `gradle shadowJar` if you wish to run the server.
+The full artifact will appear in `jar/build/libs/Krypton-VERSION.jar`.

 **Note**: As it stands, Krypton does not have any world generation.
 Therefore, you must provide your own world generated from vanilla Minecraft, and set the world name in the `config.conf` to the **name** of the **folder** the world is in, else Krypton will fail to start.
 This will not always be the case, however, world generation is a large task that I do not want to even think about getting started on yet.

-The testing in Krypton is, as it stands, not satisfactory, and things may break at any time, often without clear reason.
-However, we are working towards better testing, and hopefully, this will change in the future.

-In addition, Krypton is still in development, and the community testing is nowhere near as vast as other software.
+Krypton is properly tested manually when changes are made, and we do have some level of automated testing, however it is not as extensively tested as Paper or other server software, or to the same standard as professional software, as this is not professional software.

 ### API